franciscorichter/franciscorichter.github.io/_teaching/2024-fall-P&S.md

 location: "Lugano, Switzerland"
 ---

 This course provides a comprehensive foundation in probability and statistics, essential for understanding randomness and applying statistical models to real-world phenomena.
-Students will explore both theoretical concepts and practical applications, with a focus on simulation and sampling.
-Key areas include discrete and continuous probability, data analysis through statistical inference, and predictive modeling, all designed to equip students with critical skills for data-driven fields.

 The 2024 lectures cover the following major topics: